-Mahogany Fern Care Guide
+The Comprehensive Mahogany Fern Care Guide You Need for 2022

-So you want to grow a mahogany fern…
+So you want to grow a Mahogany Fern…

 Known for its curled leaves and fanned spread of scalloping segments, the Mahogany Fern always makes your space richer.
 Its lush appearance and densely populated stems give it an enchanting look that welcomes all guests with an amazing sight.
-Little care goes into getting the best out of your Mahogany Fern, making it perfect for new plant parents.
+Little care goes into getting the best out of your fern, making it perfect for new plant parents.

 Mahogany Ferns like to be moist, but not saturated or dry.
 It does not do well with drought!
-Water when the top inch is dry, which you can figure out by using a moisture meter like this one, or simply poking your finger into the dirt up to your first knuckle.
+You should water when the top inch is dry, which you can figure out by using a moisture meter like this one, or simply poking your finger into the dirt up to your first knuckle.
 This means you will end up watering at least weekly during the spring and summer, but cut back slightly during the fall/winter.

 Light and humidity

 Keep the Mahogany Fern in clean, well-draining soil.
-Since they prefer to be slightly moist, it is imperative that the soil drains well, otherwise it can lead to root rot.
+Since they prefer to be slightly moist, it is imperative that the soil drains well, otherwise, it can lead to root rot.
 Make sure to empty the drainage tray of the pot, too, so it is not left standing in water.

 The Tres 20 Sauce Fertilizer (Plant Food) is an organic fertilizer created specifically for houseplants.
 It’s fortified with the ideal blend of minerals for steady healthy growth in your houseplants.
-The 20-20-20 blend consists of the Nitrogen, Potassium, and Phosphorus.
+The 20-20-20 blend consists of Nitrogen, Potassium, and Phosphorus.

-Cleaning and pruning
+Cleaning and Pruning

-Clean the leaves of your Mahogany Fern by gently misting it with water.
-Pruning encourages new growth, and is something you should be doing regularly anyway for maintenance.
+Clean the leaves of your Mahogany Fern by gently misting them with water.
+Pruning encourages new growth and is something you should be doing regularly anyway for maintenance.
 Simply use clean, sharp scissors to cut the stems at the soil line.

-Ferns can be propagated from cuttings placed directly into soil, making them simple to grow.
+Ferns can be propagated from cuttings placed directly into the soil, making them simple to grow.
 For an added boost, you can dip the edge of the stems into a growth hormone before potting.
 It is best to do this in spring for healthy growth.

 Mahogany Ferns don’t need to be repotted frequently, so look to increase their space only every 18-24 months.
 Try to repot during the spring or summer, during the growing season.
-You can tell it needs to be repotted when water start running straight through it when you water – this means that it is rootbound and there is very little dirt left!
+You can tell it needs to be repotted when water starts running straight through it when you water – this means that it is rootbound and there is very little dirt left!

-Gently extract the plant from its current container and then put it in one 1-3” larger in diameter.
+To repot, gently extract the plant from its current container and then put it in one 1-3” larger in diameter.
 Add more dirt, and you are set!